phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 https://youtu.be/WaX0oFMU8HI

+# Note About Testing

+Please note, there are 2 pytest scripts which cover R15 of the Code Requirements.

+The unit tests for the Expression class can be run with the following command:

+<span style="color:turquoise">pytest test_expression.py</spon>

+The tests that check actual features can be run with the following command:

+<span style="color:turquoise">pytest test_features.py</span>

+An explanation of each of the unit and feature tests is in the comments above each 'test_' function.

 # Code Style Guide

 The expression evauator teminal application adheres to the PEP8 coding standards document (Python Enhancment Proposal 8).